MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-distribute-apps.md

 ## Create and publish your app
 When the content in your workspace is ready, you can start the publishing process.
 You decide how many different audience groups you need.
 Then you choose which content you want to publish to each audience.
 You can create up to ten audience groups in one app.

+### Set up the app

 1. In the workspace list view, select **Create app** to start the process of creating and publishing an app from the workspace.

     :::image type="content" source="media/service-create-distribute-apps/create-app-button.png" alt-text="Screenshot of the Create app button.":::

-1. On **Setup**, give it a name and add a description to help people find the app.
+1. On the **Setup** tab, give it a name and add a description to help people find the app.
 You can also set a theme color, add a link to a support site, and specify contact information.

     :::image type="content" source="media/service-create-distribute-apps/setup-page.png" alt-text="Screenshot of Setup for your app.":::

 1. Select **Next: Add content**.

-### Allow saving a copy of a report
+#### Allow saving a copy of a report

 Before you leave the **Setup** tab, you can decide if you want to allow app users who have build permissions to save copies of reports to their workspace.
-Once they save the reports, the app users can customize the reports copies to meet their needs.
+Once they save the reports, app users can customize the reports copies to meet their needs.

 1. Expand **Advanced settings** and select **Allow users to make a copy of the reports in this app**.